tldr-pages/tldr/pages/common/ssh-keygen.md

 > Generate ssh keys user for authentication, password-less logins, and other things.

-- Generate a key interactivel:
+- Generate a key interactively:

 `ssh-keygen`

-- Generate a DSA 2048 bit (default) ke:
+- Generate a DSA 2048 bit (default) key:

 `ssh-keygen -t dsa`

-- Generate an RSA 4096 bit key with your email as a commen:
+- Generate an RSA 4096 bit key with your email as a comment:

 `ssh-keygen -t rsa -b 4096 -C "{{email}}"`

-- Retrieve the key fingerprint from a host (useful for confirming the authenticity of the host when first connecting to it via SSH:
+- Retrieve the key fingerprint from a host (useful for confirming the authenticity of the host when first connecting to it via SSH):

 `ssh-keygen -l -F {{remote_host}}`